 Especially for new websites that have not yet built up the necessary authority to rank quickly for a significant keyword, these keywords are a good start to reach the first visitors and thus lay the foundation for further rankings.

 In the "Performance" menu, you get insights into the performance of your websites in Google search.
 You will be informed about the most clicks and the most important search queries.
 Hide the data on impressions / CTR and have only the positions displayed.
-At the end of site you can define how many results you want to display per site .
+At the end of the page you can define how many results you want to display per site.
 Set this value to 500.
 Set this value to 500.
 Sort the positions by ascending rankings and export the list.

 An example: The website from the previous illustration has a lot of content on the topic of "labor law".
 It ranks 6th and 8th with the keywords "Christmas bonus repayment" and "Christmas bonus on termination", although there is no optimized web page for this.
 By increasing content for these keywords, we can improve rankings, reach new customers, and even increase our traffic.